MRU-CSIS-3512-001-202301-ASG/the-project-nsriv531/project-journal.md

 And if im being honest.
 Yeah.
 I'm probably not going to get an A on this project.
 But the more i actually take the time to check of these boxes, the more i start to see just how right i was in picking this degree.
 This project really pushed a lot out of me. and im glad I had the trek that I did.

+BTw, im writing this as i wait outside a bar connected to my laptop via hotspot...yeah i decided to drink again tonight with my bois in robotics...not a good idea ;-;

+Today is going to be a long night..

 April 2nd